The-Faulty/Lyra/README.md

 - Added `SAVEDATA` boolean to toggle saving data to flash
 - Added use of buzzer in `setup()` for indicating barometer found and setup complete
 - Added `landed` case to `loop()`
-- Added `rollPeriod` for use in velocity and acceleration calculations
+- Added `rollPeriod` and `rollVelo` for use in velocity and acceleration calculations
+- Added `calcAccel` for acceleration

 **V0.1 - "No Function Junction"**